zell-mbc/dmarcts-report-viewer/README.md

 cp dmarcts-report-viewer-config.php.sample dmarcts-report-viewer-config.php
 ```

-Next, edit these basic configuration options at the top of the `dmarcts-report-viewer-config.php` script with the appropriate information:
+Next, edit these basic configuration options at the top of the `dmarcts-report-viewer-config.php` file with the appropriate information:

 ```
 $dbhost="localhost";